open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * [Attributes](../common/README.md#attribute) to associate with the increment value.

-  Users can provide attributes to associate with the increment value, but it is up to their discretion.
+  Users can provide attributes to associate with the value, but it is up to their discretion.
 Therefore, this API MUST be structured to accept a variable number of attributes, including none.